Zhengzhong-You/RouteOpt/README.md

    ./CVRP -d idx/OldIns.ins -n 33
    ```

-   In this case, if the `.ins` file contains an Upper Bound (UB), it will be automatically read from the file.
-If no UB
-   is provided, it will be initialized as 1e9.
+   In this case, if the `.ins` file contains a UB, it will be automatically read from the file.
+If no UB is provided, it will be initialized to 1e9.

 2. Specify the complete path